Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/fw_focus-and-ctrl-s.en.md

 ---
-title: Focus and "Ctrl S"
+title: Focus and `Ctrl S`
 sidebar: flexberry-winforms_sidebar
 keywords: Windows UI (forms)
-summary: you Specified a feature of the behavior of the edit form when you save in the keyboard shortcuts __"Ctrl S"__
+summary: you Specified a feature of the behavior of the edit form when you save in the keyboard shortcuts __`Ctrl S`__
 toc: true
 permalink: en/fw_focus-and-ctrl-s.html
 folder: products/flexberry-winforms/
 lang: en
 autotranslated: true
-hash: d459b7d3a19856b063bdc755acfc4d4355e54ad295d8c7ae02a57f241231b590
+hash: 254d729dc3fda8b2dbd831070dc239cff8dac8986c8b212c2fcdd9f0c12e10e4
 ---

-When you save the edit form in combination __"Ctrl S"__ the focus remains on the active control current value falls within the data object with a call to `EditManager.ApplyDataFromControl(ActiveControl)`.<br>
+When you save the edit form in combination __`Ctrl S`__ the focus remains on the active control current value falls within the data object with a call to `EditManager.ApplyDataFromControl(ActiveControl)`.<br>